Prinaka/Resume-Screening-and-Technical-Assessment-System/README.md

 Live Demo : https://resume-screening-and-technical-assessment-system.streamlit.app

-A Streamlit-based Hiring Assistant Chatbot that leverages HuggingFace’s LLaMA 3 model to parse resumes, extract candidate information, generate technical questions based on the candidate's tech stack, and evaluate answers in real-time.
+A Streamlit-based Hiring Assistant Chatbot that leverages Groq’s LLaMA 3.1 model to parse resumes, extract candidate information, generate technical questions based on the candidate's tech stack, and evaluate answers in real-time.
 This tool is ideal for automating the initial stages of technical recruitment.

 **Key Features:**